Cognigy/Documentation/docs/en/docs/voicegateway/references/verbs-hooks/listen.md

 }
 ```

-If the WebSocket connection wishes to end the `listen`, it can send a disconnect command:
+If the WebSocket connection wishes to end the `listen`, it can send a disconnect verb:

 ```json
 {